 In other words, the first phase of the moon is called New Moon Lunar Phase.
-In fact, the new moon is also known as Amavasya.
+The new moon is also known as Amavasya.
 Or, simply you can say, a new moon in Hindi is called Amavasya.

-During a new moon day, the side of the moon facing Earth is not illuminated by the sunlight due to the alignment between the sun and moon.
-Only on The New Moon Day, a Solar Eclipse can occur.
+During a new moon day, the side of the moon facing Earth is not illuminated by the sunlight due to the alignment between the sun and the moon.
+Only on a New Moon Day, a Solar Eclipse can occur.

 Waxing Crescent Moon (0 to 50% illuminated)

-From new moon to full moon, the moon appears to grow larger as the days go by.
+From a new moon to a full moon, the moon appears to grow larger as the days go by.
 This process is called the Waxing of a moon.

 Meaning, the lunar shape of the moon is waxing or growing into its crescent phase.
 That’s why we call this phase of the moon a Waxing Crescent Moon.
 This lunar phase is also known as a Young Moon or simply Full Crescent Moon.

-Sometimes during the waxing crescent phase of the moon; the rest of the moon is also faintly visible because of the reflection of sunlight from earth to The Moon.
+Sometimes during the waxing crescent phase of the moon; the rest of the moon is also faintly visible because of the reflection of sunlight from the earth to the Moon.
 This astronomical phenomenon is known as Earthshine.